giosali/cues/docs/source/pages/cues/select.rst

     select_dict = {
-        name = 'programming_language'
+        'name': 'programming_language'
-        message = 'Which one is your favorite programming language?' options = [
+        'message': 'Which one is your favorite programming language?'
+        'options': [
             'Python',
             'JavaScript',
             'C++',